Thursday, October 21, 2021

 $23.50 (not including fees)

-STG Presents The Jayhawks at The Neptune on Sunday, January 17, 2021.
-Tickets for the originally scheduled June 18, 2020 show will be honored for entry!
+STG Presents The Jayhawks at The Neptune on Thursday, October 21, 2021.
+Tickets for the originally scheduled June 18, 2020 and January 17, 2021 shows will be honored for entry!

 The incredible harmonies and distinctive arrangements of The Jayhawks set them apart from the rest of the Minneapolis music scene that emerged in the 1980s.
 Over the course of two decades, 9 albums, countless memorable live shows and enough personal drama to fill a couple of Behind the Music episodes, this beloved band soared to heights few ever achieve while winning the hearts and minds of numerous critics, fans and peers in the process.